 δ = √(ρ/(π*f*µo))

 Definition of available width b of the winding window and the requested number of windings NW,tot of a given coil construction.
-As an option constructions with air gap can be considered.
+As an option constructions, with an air gap can be considered.

 Calculation of tabular approximate values for the recommended total number of single wires ne depending on several nominal single wire diameters ØSW.
 The effectively applied number of single wires for a specific nominal diameter can deviate from the calculated value up to ± 25%.